OmaymaS/RepData_PeerAssessment1/PA1_template.md

 ```

 ### >A panel plot is created containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
--This is similar to the previous time series plotted based on  steps5.
-But the data is grouped by both interval and weekday to be able to seperate them in a panel plot as follows.
+-This is similar to the previous time series.
+But the data is grouped by both interval and weekday to be able to seperate them in a panel plot as follows:

 ```r
 weekdays_mean<-data_new %>%